Privacy: Adults services

 - other data processors supporting your care might include domiciliary care providers, residential nursing care providers, day care providers, education providers, prepaid card providers within the European Economic Area and direct payment management solutions.

 Who is the Data Controller for this processing?

-Essex County Council is the Data Controller for this processing with the exception of our residential/nursing and domiciliary care providers who will also be Data Controllers for the purposes of providing you with care and support.
+Essex County Council is the Data Controller for this processing with the exception of our residential or nursing and domiciliary care providers who will also be Data Controllers for the purposes of providing you with care and support.

 What is the legal basis for our use of your personal information?

-The information below show the legal basis we are relying on to use your personal or special category (sensitive) personal information.
+The information below shows the legal basis we are relying on to use your personal or special category (sensitive) personal information.
 You can see a list of the full legal conditions we may rely on by looking at our full privacy notice.

 Here is a list of the legislation we rely on when using your personal information to meet our legal obligations or public tasks.